jkclem/nhl-api-vignette/README.md

 numInactive <- sum(teamStatus =="Inactive")
 ```

-There are 26 inactive and 31 active teams.
-Almost as many teams have
+There are 26 inactive and 31 active teams (just a reminder, I treat
-left the NHL than are currently still playing.
+teams that move somewhere else as inactive).

-Not all the teams have been around for the same length of time and I
+Not all the teams have the same length tenure and I want to adjust some
-want to adjust some stats to be able to compare teams on the same basis.
+stats to be able to compare teams on the same basis.
+I’m particularly
-I’m particularly interested in the penalty minutes and records of the
+interested in the penalty minutes and records of the teams.
-teams.

 To get numbers on the same basis when the number of games played are so
 different, I’m calculating the the penalty minutes per game as total